zbm2/RBResolver/README.md

     *   `DMRNetwork` (String): DMR Network affiliation.
     *   `M17CAN` (int): M17 Community Access Number.

-    *(Note: For columns like `IRLP_node`, `ECHOLINK_node`, etc., marked as "String/dynamic", the exact data type retrieved from the cursor might vary if they can sometimes be numbers or strings.
+    *Note: For columns like `IRLP_node`, `ECHOLINK_node`, etc., marked as "String/dynamic", the exact data type retrieved from the cursor might vary if they can sometimes be numbers or strings.
 Always query and handle data types robustly.
-Check `Repeater.fromContentValues` implementation for definitive types from `ContentValues`.)*
+Check `Repeater.fromContentValues` implementation for definitive types from `ContentValues`*

 *   **Query Parameters:**
     *   `projection` (String[]): Specify which columns you need. `null` for all available columns.